MileHacker Logo

 Local SIM Cards & Mobile Providers

-Vivo, Claro, and TIM are the major mobile providers in Brazil.
-Purchase SIM cards at official stores in shopping malls or city centers.
+Vivo, Claro, and TIM are the large cell phone companies in Brazil.
+Purchase SIM cards from official retailers in shopping malls or city centers.

 Registration Information